awsdocs/amazon-transcribe-developer-guide/doc_source/API_StartTranscriptionJob.md

 HTTP Status Code: 500

  **LimitExceededException**
-Either you have sent too many requests or your input file is longer than 2 hours\.
+Either you have sent too many requests or your input file is too long\.
 Wait before you resend your request, or use a smaller file and resend the request\.
 HTTP Status Code: 400

 ## See Also<a name="API_StartTranscriptionJob_SeeAlso"></a>